Landlords and tenants, what is expected in 2022?

 All properties require a property deposit to secure against damage to the property and non-payment of bills by tenants.
 Such deposits used to be held by landlords or their agents for the term of the tenancy, but changes in the law mean that they now need to be handled differently.

-The Tenant Fees Act came into place this year.
+The Tenant Fees Act came into place last year.
 However, new landlords may not be aware of this.
 It’s important to get up to speed on this quickly.
 This new rule means that landlords can only request five weeks of deposit for renewed and new tenancies.
 The only exception is if yearly rent is more than £50,000, in which case, six weeks can be taken.

 When signing a rental agreement, it is normal practice for the tenant to be asked for rent in advance and a deposit.
 The amount of the deposit can vary, but it is usually equivalent to at least one month’s property rent.
 If you are moving with pets, there may be an additional amount to cover pet damage or the risk of a flea infestation to the accommodation.
-The deposit for long or short term lets were once held by the landlord or their appointed letting agent.
+The deposit for long or short-term lets was once held by the landlord or their appointed letting agent.
 However, they must now be placed with one of three government-backed deposit protection schemes.

 The deposit must be registered with one of these schemes within 30 days of being handed to the landlord or letting agent.
 To access the money at the end of the letting term both parties must agree on how the money needs to be split, if at all.
 If there is no agreement, then further action can be taken on either side in the knowledge that the money remains safe.
 Once an agreement has been reached the money needs to be returned to the tenant within 10 days.
 There is, of course, no benefit to the landlord of delaying this, as it would also delay any money they are entitled to from the deposit.